 - Essential Oils – Apply 1 drop of Lavender or Tea Tree essential oil to a cotton ball & place lightly over the opening of the ear canal.
 Do NOT press it into the ear canal.

-- Chiropractic Care – Getting an adjustment can balance the neck and skull, improving drainage & decreasing ear infections.
+- Chiropractic Care – Getting an adjustment can get the neck and skull back in alignment, improving drainage & decreasing ear infections.

 If you're terrified that your child has an ear infection & needs antibiotics STAT, check out this post from MommyPotamus!